sweeyongc/utopia-frontend/README.md

 ## Github organization
 This project is part of our course team projects.
-For team collaboration, see [Utopia organization] (https://github.com/utopia-community).
+For team collaboration, see [Utopia organization](https://github.com/utopia-community).